dnanexus/dxWDL/doc/MissingCallArguments.md

 happens are runtime in the UI will be hard.

-## Toplevel calls compiled as stages
+## Compromise: toplevel calls compiled as stages

 There is an import use case where leaving task arguments unbound is desirable.
 The `detect_virus` workflow below, is a simplified version